Translate

 "The Spirit of truth will guide you to all truth."

-The gospel passage for the feast of the Holy Trinity is comprised of only four verses in chapter 16 of St. John.
+The gospel passage for the feast of the Holy Trinity is comprised of only four verses in chapter 16 of St. John's gospel.
 In the Jerusalem bible, this gospel passage is part of a paragraph with the subtitle, "The coming of the Advocate".
 The Advocate referred to in this gospel passage is the Holy Spirit.
-Though the focus of the gospel passage seems to be on the Person of the Holy Spirit, if we read the gospel passage more closely, we can notice how Jesus relates His Person with the Person of the Holy Spirit (verse 14), and with Person of the Father (verse 15).
+Though the focus of the gospel passage seems to be on the Person of the Holy Spirit, if we read the gospel passage more closely, we can notice how Jesus relates His Person with the Person of the Holy Spirit (verse 14), and with the Person of the Father (verse 15).

 "For the Father is a distinct person; the Son is a distinct